 TABLE 1.
-Calibration Plan: Cycle 62
+Calibration Plan: Cycle 63 and Cycle 64

-Figure 1 and Figure 2 show the valid gain constants available since the beginning of the mission until cycle 60 (mono-gyro operation).
-The analysis is split for the different antenna elevation angle.
-From these figures it is clear that the gain constant measurements are stable (within +/-0.5 dB).
+Figure 1 and Figure 2 show the valid gain constants available since the beginning of the mission until cycle 60 (end of mono-gyro operation).
+The analysis is made for various antenna elevation